Cujoca/AccountingApp/README.md

   - If more than one prefix is present, the request is redirected back to the form with a flash error message.
   - If an account number was submitted and it differs from the derived prefix, the upload is rejected with a flash error.
   - If validation passes, files are processed and a status page is displayed with computed totals and ticker mappings.

+### Important note regarding csv file structure
+This program is designed to parse through csv files provided by **TD bank**, you can see app/model/Resources/TEST-activity.csv as an example

 ## Important routes (conf/routes)